tyc/successfulunittest/manuscript/Basic_Concepts.md

 The branch coverage does not care about if the correct decision was made to execute a particular branch.
 It cares if the branch was executed or not.
 The correctness of the branch execution is determined in a different manner.

-One of the purpose of branch coverage is used as a metric to check if your test inputs are correctly selected.
-If the test inputs only yields a branch coverage of 50% on an if branch, that means that your selection of test inputs is not wide enough.
+One of the purposes for branch coverage is to check if your test inputs are correctly selected.
+If the test inputs only yields a branch coverage of 50% on an `if` branch, that means that your selection of test inputs is not wide enough.
+The correctness of the branching is not being evaluate here.
+That is checked in a different manner.

 ### Functional coverage